iliyasbektas/Book-recommendation-Engine/README.md

 1. Data collection

-Since there is no provided dataset, we have to gather it myself.
-My search engine will run on text documents.
+Since there is no provided dataset, we have to gather it ourselves.
+Our search engine will run on text documents.

 1.1.
 Get the list of books